outpaddling/desktop-installer/README.md

 It also allows users to overcome the limitations of more NOOB-friendly systems like GhostBSD, which supports a limited number of desktop environments CPU architectures, and Ubuntu, which requires a lot of RAM and disk space.
+BSD systems with a lightweight desktop environment or window manager can easily run on 1 GiB RAM and a few GB of disk.

 ## Design principles